INDUS VALLEY TIMELINE RESEARCH

 Lahuradewa, India

-The site is noted to have been occupied as early as 9,000 BCE,and by 7,000 BC it provides the oldest evidence of ceramics in South Asia.
+The site is noted to have been occupied as early as 9000 BC and by 7000 BC it provides the oldest evidence of ceramics in South Asia.

 Excavations reported earliest archaeological sites in the world for cultivation of rice, with Lahuradewa Period IA giving samples that were dated by AMS radiocarbon to the 7th millennium BC